wentelteefje/safe-merkleproofs/README.md

 // Log the tree
 console.log('Merkle tree:\n', tree.toString());
 ```

-This short code snippet implements the situation from above, where we constructed a Merkle tree using mail addresses as input data.
-As you can see we additionally added an empty string to the `leaves` array to balance the tree.
-We are using the `SHA256` implementation of `crypto-js` to obtain the `leaves` from our data, which serves as the base of the Merkle tree.
-After this, we are initializing a new Merkle tree by calling the `MerkleTree` constructor from `merkletreejs` and passing our `leaves` array, as well as the `SHA256` hash function.
+This code snippet implements the scenario described earlier, where we construct a Merkle tree using email addresses as input data.
+Notice that we have also included an empty string in the `leaves` array to balance the tree.
+We use the `SHA256` function from `crypto-js` to generate the leaves from our data, which forms the foundation of the Merkle tree.
+Then, we initialize a new Merkle tree by invoking the `MerkleTree` constructor from `merkletreejs`, passing in our `leaves` array and the `SHA256` hash function.

 Running `node merkle.js` will log the newly created Merkle tree to the console:
 ```bash